Counting ships, cargos - the guessing game in trading China oil

 Without reliable information on Chinese consumption and inventories, other trading houses struggle to gauge whether Chinese traders are buying to ship fuel home or for trading, which can affect prices.

-For example, Unipec, the trading arm of Chinese state refiner Sinopec , usually buys crude for refineries in China.
+For example, Unipec, the trading arm of Chinese state refiner Sinopec (0386.HK) (600028.SS), usually buys crude for refineries in China.

-But last month, it sold a consignment of North Sea Forties crude to Thai Oil, a major surprise for the market.
+But last month, it sold a consignment of North Sea Forties crude to Thai Oil (TOP.BK), a major surprise for the market.
 A tanker carrying the crude from the Hound Point terminal in Scotland to Yangpu in China is to discharge the cargo in Thailand.

 “They have such a large system, it gives them a lot of flexibility to play around,” said Imsirovic from Clearsource Trading.
 “You can never tell what’s going to go in to China and what will be sold en route.
 It puts the rest of us at a huge disadvantage.”